hklchung/NLP-WebsiteClassifier/README.md

 2. Run this in console: nltk.download('popular')
 3. Update the list of topics if needed
 4. Run this in console: classify_web(url, topics = topics)

+Sentiment analysis capability has also been added to support users to understand the sentiment in web pages.
+You can retrieve sentiment analysis results by changing the analyse_sentiment argument to True in the function.

 <!-- CONTRIBUTING -->